Looker Studio dashboard consultant

 What the buyer learns first

-The buyer learns which source, metric, and dashboard view supports weekly decisions and what source limitations or tracking gaps remain.
+The buyer learns which source is the truth for each metric, which source is supporting context, which dashboard view supports weekly decisions, and what source limitations or tracking gaps remain.

 Channel hook

-A dashboard is useful when the decision, metric definition, source quality, and owner are clear.
+A dashboard is useful when the source of truth, metric definition, refresh rhythm, and owner are clear.

 No-fit boundary